 United States Government support for COVID-19 response in Mozambique

 Overview: The U.S. Government has delivered early and ongoing support to strengthen Mozambique’s resilience to the COVID-19 pandemic through building on the longstanding partnership between both countries.
-As of July 2021, the U.S. Government has invested $50.9 million to prevent, test, trace, and treat COVID-19 cases in Mozambique.
-As the largest donor to the global vaccine facility, COVAX, the U.S. Government also committed to providing 580 million vaccines to countries most in need, including Mozambique.
+As of November 2021, the U.S. Government has invested $62.5 million to prevent, test, trace, and treat COVID-19 cases in Mozambique.
+As the largest donor to the global vaccine facility, COVAX, the U.S. Government also committed to bi-laterally providing one billion vaccines to countries most in need, including Mozambique.
 To date, the U.S. government has bi-laterally donated 1,478,000 Johnson and Johnson vaccines to Mozambique.

 The U.S. Government continues to assess humanitarian needs in Mozambique during the third wave of COVID-19 infections and plans to provide further support to communities in need.
 To date, COVID-19 assistance from the U.S. Government to Mozambique includes:

 $31.4 Million in Emergency Funding: Since April 2020, the U.S. Government has funded emergency equipment, supplies, and services to respond to the COVID-19 pandemic in Mozambique.
 The support includes: